yohandev/lab-rs/rouille/README.md

 # Rouille
-A made-up programming language inspired by Rust
+A toy programming language inspired by Rust

 ## Why?
 Without any prior research, I wanted to see if I can design a simple programming language comprised of its lexer, parser, and evaluator.
 I've written quite a few procedural plugins in the Rust programming language, which dives deep into its own AST, so I have a grasp of how compilers operate at a (very) high level.
 So, this is a learning project.